dmbarbour/Sirea/README.md

 * _Dynamic Behaviors._ Developers can easily model switching behaviors at runtime, e.g. to switch behavior based on a configuration file in real-time.
 Runtime resource discovery, service brokering, live programming, and staged compilation can also be modeled in this manner.
 Developers can model *interfaces* for arbitrary resources as collections of dynamic behaviors, supporting OO-like abstractions.

-* _Declarative Resource Access._ The resources used by a Sirea application are implicit and declarative in the Sirea program, so there is almost zero setup to use Sirea - simply define the behavior and run it. `sirea-plugins` will eventually provide a distinct but much richer model, supporting soft constraints and type-driven linking between plugins.
+* _Declarative Resource Access._ The resources used by a Sirea application are implicit and declarative in the Sirea program, so there is almost zero setup to use Sirea - simply define the behavior and run it. sirea-plugins will eventually provide a distinct but much richer model, supporting soft constraints and type-driven linking between plugins.

 * _Demand Driven Resource Management & Process Control._ RDP enforces a property called "duration coupling" - the output signal of a behavior has the same activity as the input signal, perhaps delayed a small amount.
 This is useful for process control: you can halt any RDP program or subprogram by cutting the control signal.
 Further, resource acquisition and activation is driven by input signals - i.e. demand driven.
 Resources can be released and return to a passive state when demands on that resource are halted. (*Aside:* duration coupling is the reason RDP signals cannot be created or destroyed and are not first class.)

 * _Anticipation._ RDP does not implicitly predict the future, but does ensure predictions propagate compositionally - i.e. each signal update carries flexible information about the future.
 Anticipation is gold for planning systems, for chained prediction systems, for resource management (e.g. load a configuration file slightly in advance of needing the value), and for dynamic behaviors (masking setup latency).
 Anticipation also dampens variability in network or thread scheduling latencies. (*Note:* Developers can build prediction systems, e.g. Kalman filters, atop state resources.)

 * _Orthogonal Persistence._ State is always modeled as an external resource to an RDP program.
 (To make all state external is prerequisite to effectively support dynamic behaviors.)
 This makes orthogonal persistence quite trivial.
-In Sirea, persistence will be built into all state and statelike resources (e.g. from `sirea-state` and `sirea-stable`).
+In Sirea, persistence will be built into all state and statelike resources (e.g. from sirea-state and sirea-stable).

-* _Live Programming._ RDP is a dynamic metacircular reactive system, and thus always models live programming.
-Formally, even the toplevel RDP behavior may be understood as a dynamic behavior (evaluated under `bexec`).
-The `sirea-plugins` package will make full live programming possible at the Haskell level.
-That state is an external resource greatly simplifies live programming.
+* _Live Programming._ RDP models the toplevel behavior as equivalent to any dynamic behavior, and is suitable for live programming (also called live coding, on-the-fly coding, runtime upgrade).
+The sirea-core package does not take full advantage, except that developers can easily stop and continue an application where it left off (due to orthogonal persistence).
+The sirea-plugins package will make full live programming possible at the Haskell level, by shifting the toplevel behavior to plugin-provided agents. *You will be able to start your Sirea/Haskell application before writing it.*

 * _Multi-Agent Systems._ I find it convenient, especially near the toplevel of an application where behaviors exist primarily for declarative effects, to understand RDP behaviors as expressing multiple agents, threads, or processes.
 Sirea provides a convenience operator, `|*|`, to declaratively compose behaviors as a multi-agent system.
-The `sirea-plugins` package will enable some plugins to represent toplevel agents, thus supporting multi-agent programming as the default for Sirea.
+The sirea-plugins package will enable some plugins to represent toplevel agents, thus supporting multi-agent programming as the default for Sirea.

+* _Ad-Hoc Workflow and Control flow._ With state, RDP can model arbitrary workflow or control flow systems.
+RDP's ability to express ad-hoc queries and wait for ad-hoc conditions makes RDP very expressive in this role, far more so than most native workflow and control flow systems.
+Further, RDP will retain its fringe benefits such as persistence, extensibility, and speculative evaluation.
+Of course, RDP is unlikely to be as efficient as a compiled control flow system.
+But for control flows, RDP systems should rarely need more than a shallow model at a border between systems.
+And for workflow, RDP's flexibility, anticipation, and persistence will generally prove more valuable than efficiency.

 * _First Class, Composable Frameworks._ The combination of reactive temporal semantics, open system, and dynamic behaviors makes it easy in RDP to represent ad-hoc frameworks in a first-class manner.
 There is no need for inversion of control, just continuous observation and influence.
 The frameworks are composable - a single RDP behavior can easily orchestrate several frameworks, continuously translating and transferring data between them.
 This feature should be very valuable for staged metaprogramming (e.g. modeling DSLs, interpreters) and for development and integration of architectures.